fpereiro/dale/README.md

 1. It can iterate an input that's neither an array nor an object - this object can be interpreted as being an array with either zero or one elements (depending on whether it is undefined or not).
 2. Array iterator variables (the ```a``` in ```for (var a in b)```) are numbers instead of strings, so you don't have to recur to ```parseInt``` to do math with the iterator.
 3. Allows you to exit the loop prematurely if a certain value is returned by an iteration.
 This allows for code that's more clear as well as more efficient.
-4. Returns an array of results, so you can use it within object literals.
+4. It is a function, so you can invoke it within object literals to generate parts of them in a very compact and elegant way.
 This is probably the greatest advantage of them all.

 ## Installation